 Meantime at the Kern Regional Crime Lab, operations and staffing were reduced in response to the coronavirus.
 According to Joseph Kinzel of the Kern County District Attorney's Office, which oversees the crime lab, these changes have not impacted the lab's ability to solve crimes.

 "Crime labs in other cities with less square footage have moved to split shifts to achieve social distancing," Kinzel said.
 "But we have not had to do that because our lab has enough space to continue operating safely."

 Due to the lab's clinical environment not much needed to change in order to keep the lab safe and clean.
 The lab already practiced clean, universal precaution measures with appropriate personal protective equipment.

-According to Kinzel, extra cleaning and social distancing was put in place to help stop the potential spread of COVID-19.
+According to Kinzel, extra cleaning and social distancing were put in place to help stop the potential spread of COVID-19.
 As of May 11 though, the DA's office began transitioning back to full staffing at the lab and the DA’s office in anticipation of courts beginning to proceed on more types of cases.

 "So far, the caseload is nothing out of the ordinary," Kinzel said.

-According to the AP, across the country police departments have put investigations on hold as they detail detectives to help out with social distance patrols, or cover for their colleagues out sick with COVID-19.
+According to the AP, across the country, police departments have put investigations on hold as they detail detectives to help out with social distance patrols, or cover for their colleagues out sick with COVID-19.